The Early Christian Development Of Creedal Formulae

 "Fellow Israelites, why are you so amazed?
 Why are you staring at us as if we made him walk with our own power or holiness?
 13 The God of Abraham, Isaac, and Jacob, the God of our Fathers, has glorified his servant Jesus, whom you handed over and denounced before Pilate, who had decided to release him.
 14 You denounced a holy and righteous man and asked that a murderer be released to you, 15 but you killed the author of life, whom God then raised from the dead--of that we are witnesses.
 (Acts 3:)

 34 Then Peter opened his mouth and said, "Now I truly see that God doesn't play favorites; 35 instead, those of every nation who fear Him and do what's right are acceptable to Him.
 36 He sent His word to the sons of Israel and proclaimed the good news of peace through Jesus Christ, who is Lord of all.
-37 You know what took place throughout all Judea, starting in Galilee after the baptism which John preached.
+37 You know what took place throughout all Judea, starting in Galilee after the baptism that John preached.
 38 Jesus of Nazareth, when he had been anointed by God with the Holy Spirit and power, traveled everywhere, doing good works and healing all those who were in the power of the devil, because God was with him.
 39 We are witnesses of all the things he did, both in the Judean countryside and in Jerusalem, and then they killed him by hanging him on a tree.
 40 God raised him on the third day and granted that he should be visible, 41 not to the people as a whole, but to the witnesses who had been chosen beforehand by God--to us, who ate and drank with him after he rose from the dead, 42 and he commanded us to proclaim to the people and solemnly declare that he is the one God has appointed to be judge of the living and the dead.
 (Acts 10)

 Note that, while the first and last examples make reference to “mighty works, wonders, and signs, which God performed through [Jesus],” “good works and healing,” the references are passing—the central point is that Jesus, who was crucified, is now risen and exalted.
 The second example dispenses with even that—unless we consider the reference to Jesus as “a holy and righteous man” to qualify.
 But there is no reference at all to the Kingdom, nor to any other aspect of the “good news.”
 The tendency here is almost to portray Jesus as a wonderworker, if it weren't for the pregnant characterization of Jesus as “the author of life.”